petervdpas/goop2/internal/rendezvous/docs/08-faq.md

 ### What happens when I shut down?

-Your site disappears from the network.
+Your content vanishes from the network.
 Other peers will mark you as offline after the TTL expires (default 20 seconds).
 When you start up again, your identity and data are still on disk.

 ### Can I run multiple peers on one machine?